clustertech/cpfs-os/docs/design/21-protection.md

 CPFS is a distributed system relying on connections among servers to provide the service.
-Proper protection is required to protect against users opening fake connections as FC or acting as a fake MS / DS to intercept data.
+Proper protection is required to protect against users opening fake connections as FCs or even as fake MSs / DSs to intercept data.

-After installation of CPFS, system administrator would generate a secret key using the provided tool and store to a path only accesible by root.
+After installation of CPFS, system administrator would generate a secret key using the provided tool, and ensure that it is accesible only by root.

 Connections are initiated in four ways: FC to MS, FC to DS, MS2 to MS1 and DS to MS. The following protocol is used to authenticate the connecting and